Maria Bucur: Romanian studies

-A passionate promoter of culture and history from her native country, Bucur has helped organize eleven conferences on Romanian Studies (2007-2017) at Indiana University.
+A passionate promoter of culture and history from her native country, Bucur has helped organize eleven conferences on Romanian Studies (2007–2017) at Indiana University.
 Together with her colleague Christina Zarifopol-Illias, she worked to establish the first Romanian Studies graduate fellowship in the United States at Indiana University.
 She has worked with various partners in Romania.
 At Babeș-Bolyai University in Cluj-Napoca, together with a team of scholars from Indiana University and the Central European University, she helped launch the Oral History Center in 1997.
-She has worked with colleagues at the National School for Political Science and Public Administration in Bucharest on several research and publication projects, and also taught several graduate workshops.
+She has worked with colleagues at the National University of Political Studies and Public Administration in Bucharest on several research and publication projects, and also taught several graduate workshops.
 She has collaborated with Transylvania University in Brașov and the Aspera foundation on two oral history workshops.
 In addition to these academic events, she has worked with artists and musicians to promote visibility for Romanian culture.

 Awards and honors

-Bucur is the recipient of numerous grants and fellowships, among them two National Endowments for the Humanities research grants, a research fellowship from the Woodrow Wilson Center in Washington, DC, and a fellowship from the American Association for University Women.
+Bucur is the recipient of numerous grants and fellowships, among them two National Endowment for the Humanities research grants, a research fellowship from the Woodrow Wilson Center in Washington, DC, and a fellowship from the American Association of University Women.
 In May 2018 she was awarded an Honorary Doctorate from the National University of Political Studies and Public Administration in Bucharest, Romania.